Perets': History

-The first two issues of the Red Pepper magazine were published in Kharkiv in 1922.
+The first two issues of the Perets magazine were published in Kharkiv in 1922.
 Ostap Vyshnya took part in the organization and editing of the magazine together with Vasyl Ellan-Blakytny.
 Unfortunately, due to economic difficulties, the third issue did not come out.

-The magazine was restored as a biweekly called "Red Pepper", published in Ukrainian in 1927-1934 in Kharkiv as a supplement to the "News of the All-Ukrainian Central Executive Committee", editor - Vasyl Chechvyansky, circulation - 27,150 copies.
+The magazine was restored as a biweekly called Chervonyi Perets, published in Ukrainian in 1927–1934 in Kharkiv as a supplement to the News of the All-Ukrainian Central Executive Committee (editor: Vasyl Chechvyansky; circulation: 27,150 copies).

+The magazine directed its efforts against bureaucracy and speculation, and introduced a rubric dedicated to complaints sent by readers.
+Almost the whole editorial board of the publication was executed during the 1930s Stalinist repressions.